sguzman/WaffleSubmitter/README.md

 - Each item in the file should contain the following fields
 - - `assignee`
 - - `label`
+- - `msg`

+- The json object should be an object with a single element, `item`, that is an array of the previous objects

 - That is all